arianitu/postgres-statefulset/config/README.md

 `multipass mount /your/repo/host/path/postgres-db-elastos-blockchains  carrier-node:/home/ubuntu/shared`

  IN HOST TERMINAL:

-`docker login`

-# (You need to be a collaborator, as "johnitcsolutionscomau/elastos" is a private repo).

  Now we pull the images we need:

  `docker pull redis:5.0.4`

  `docker pull postgres:10.14`

+ .. from the Elastos Develap Binaries, we have examined the output of a Docker subsystem running the following Blockchains, and managed to reconstruct the system as a Kubernetes Deployment.

+ `docker pull cyberrepublic/elastos-mainchain-node:v0.3.7`

+ `docker pull cyberrepublic/elastos-sidechain-did-node:v0.1.2`

+ `docker pull cyberrepublic/elastos-sidechain-token-node:v0.1.2`

- `docker pull johnitcsolutionscomau/elastos:1`
+ `docker pull cyberrepublic/elastos-sidechain-eth-node:latest`

- Issue `multipass list` from host and note Ip Address of both the master-node and (if following with second sub-cluster) hive-node.
+ Issue `multipass list` from host and note Ip Address of the master-node.

  `sudo nano /etc/docker/daemon.json`